99ltaylor/Accessio/README.md

 * Accessio listens to the user.

 <h3>Process</h3>
-* Speech is converted to text.
+* The user's speech is converted to text.
-* The text is converted to NLP tokens and processed through NLP transformers that are specifically trained to understand Jamaican Patois.
+* The text is converted to NLP tokens and processed through transformers specifically trained to understand Jamaican Patois.

 <h3>Output</h3>
-* Appropriate response.
+* Accessio provides an appropriate response.

 <h2>7-Step Machine Learning Workflow</h2>